Perspective | Little Island is New York’s latest landing strip for theater, music, art — and ambition

 “We want it to look like the inside of a subway car,” Michael Wiggins, director of Little Island’s engagement and education, said of the target visitor demographic.
 “And that we’re all in the same car.”

 Visitors are required to book timed-entry reservations for admission after noon each day; mornings are unregulated.
-You can stay on the island for as long as you want; the policy, officials said, is necessary to limit occupancy to about 500.
+You can stay on the island for as long as you want.
 On many days, the reservations are completely snatched up.

 Though some come for the scenery, I came for the art, which is abundant, and mostly free; a month-long NYC Free festival, which begins Wednesday and runs through Sept.
 5, will bring 460 artists to Little Island, for 160 performances.
 With Diller’s wife, fashion designer Diane von Furstenberg, the Diller-von Furstenberg Family Foundation pays for all the programming, which is a luxury in the world of nonprofit arts ventures.
 Some events do charge, but prices are capped at $65.
 That the island’s staff of more than 100 includes no fundraising department attests to how much of an outlier Little Island is.